CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 {{< /tabs >}}

 {{%notice note%}}
 When you change the role for a user, Cumulus Linux terminates their session (including the SSH session) and they have to reauthenticate.
-For example, if you change the role for a user from `nvue-admin` to `nvue-monitor`, if the user tries to run an `nv set` command, their session disconnects and they have to reauthenticate.
+For example, if you change the role for a user from `nvue-admin` to `nvue-monitor`, if the user tries to run `nv set` commands from an active session, their session disconnects and they have to reauthenticate.
 {{%/notice%}}

 {{%notice note%}}